lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/ToplevelModules.rst

    displayed here should always have the following key-value pair:
    :php:`'access' => 'admin'`.

-   In this toplevel section modules are situated that deal with backend user rights or might reveal security relevant data.
+   In this toplevel section are modules that deal with backend user rights and security-relevant data.

 Register a custom toplevel module
 ==================================